nuclio/nuclio/docs/reference/triggers/kafka.md

 context.platform.set_drain_callback(callback)
 ```

-Also, as part of this feature, a new customizable timeout `WaitExplicitAckDuringRebalanceTimeout` was added.
-Its main purpose is to help avoid processing the same message twice.
+This feature includes a customizable timeout  `WaitExplicitAckDuringRebalanceTimeout`.
+Its purpose is to prevent processing the same message twice.
 This timeout allows to configure the waiting time for a control message from runtime after a rebalance happened and before we unsubscribe from control messages from runtime and completely disconnect.
 Default value is `100ms`.
 It can be also set via function annotation `nuclio.io/wait-explicit-ack-during-rebalance-timeout`.